-KITSAP by reSAWN TIMBER co. features CHARRED clear vertical grain WESTERN HEMLOCK, burnt in the Japanese style of shou sugi ban and sealed with a 0-VOC oil finish.
-KITSAP is appropriate for interior wall cladding and ceiling applications.
-KITSAP is standardly a Class B Fire Rating and can be treated to Class A Fire Rating for Interior Application – please call to inquire.
+KITSAP by reSAWN TIMBER co. features clear vertical grain WESTERN HEMLOCK with a 0-VOC oil finish.
+KITSAP is appropriate for interior wall & ceiling cladding.
+It can be used for exterior applications on PROTECTED surfaces such as soffits to achieve a seamless interior/exterior aesthetic.
+KITSAP is standardly a Class B Fire Rating for interior applications.

 reSAWN’s CHARRED offering features Accoya, Kebony, cypress, cedar, black walnut, reclaimed hemlock and newly harvested western hemlock that is burnt in the Japanese tradition of shou sugi ban.
 Our award-winning CHARRED products pay homage to the traditional Japanese technique of “shou-sugi-ban” aka “yakisugi” without being literal.
 Historically very specific in their definition, “shou-sugi-ban” and “yakisugi” have become common nomenclature for modern charred wood designs in general.
 All of reSAWN’s CHARRED products are made in the USA, in our facility in Telford, PA.

 KITSAP is finished with a sustainable, plant-based hardwax oil finish that contains 0-VOCs and is available FSC-certified upon request.